Collier Young

-Biography
+Early years

-Young was the son of Mr. and Mrs. William T. Young who in 1938 lived in Indianapolis, Indiana.
-He went to Dartmouth College and graduated in 1930.
-Collier Young was originally an advertiser before he got into film producing and writing.
+Young was born in Asheville, North Carolina, the son of Mr. and Mrs. William Tandy Young Sr., who in 1938 lived in Indianapolis, Indiana.
+His father was an attorney.
+Young was president of the senior class at Shortridge High School in Indianapolis, and in 1926 he was selected as "the Indiana boy most conspicuously embodying the highest ideals of American youth".
+While in high school he participated in oratorical competition, finishing first in state competition in 1926.
+In addition to the $500 first prize, he went on to represent Indiana in regional competition.
+He graduated from Dartmouth College in 1930.

-Young was married five times: to Ruth Valerie Edmunds of Toronto, Canada, on May 3, 1938, in New York City, to actress and director, Ida Lupino, from 1948 to 1951, to actress Joan Fontaine from 1952 to 1961 and businesswoman and former model, Marjory Ann "Meg" Marsh, in 1965.
+Career

+Young began working as a story editor for RKO in 1940 after having been a literary agent and working in advertising.
+His experiences as a Navy lieutenant commander during World War II included making documentary films of South Pacific battles.

+After Young worked as an executive at Columbia and Warner Bros., he and his then-wife Ida Lupino created a film production company in 1949, with the initial focus the making of six documentaries.
+In 1953 Young and Lupino created Filmakers Releasing Organization, a company to distribute films.
+They were the only stockholders in the company, which had outlets in 29 cities.

 Young's film production credits included Outrage (1950) and The Hitch-Hiker (1953), both with Lupino as director.
 He produced the movies Huk!
 (1956) and The Halliday Brand (1957).

-After his divorce from Lupino, Young was executive director of her 1957–58 CBS sitcom Mr. Adams and Eve, co-starring Lupino's then-husband, Howard Duff.
+Young was executive director of her 1957–58 CBS sitcom Mr. Adams and Eve, co-starring Lupino's then-husband, Howard Duff.
 Elements of his screenplay for The Bigamist mined his serial relationships with Lupino and Fontaine, who played the deceived wives of that film.

 He was creator of the long-running TV series Ironside, starring Raymond Burr.
 Young also produced the television show, The Rogues, in 1964–65, starring Charles Boyer, David Niven, Gig Young, Robert Coote, and Gladys Cooper.
 The Rogues won the Golden Globe award for "Best TV Show" in 1965.

-Death

-Young died on December 25, 1980, as the result of a road accident, at age 72.